vicmmont/lighthouse/lighthouse-core/scripts/lantern/collect/README.md

 [Download all](https://drive.google.com/file/d/1FvuDK0IMp5eLO_QdZljtPgy50qmKL15T/view?usp=sharing) traces (3.2GB zipped, 19GB unzipped).
 [Download golden](https://drive.google.com/file/d/1Ncr2uEqBUJxylrXNlaGnkSaejpt81dpa/view?usp=sharing) traces (363MB zipped, 2.1GB unzipped).

+Note: Only 45/80 of the URLs in `./urls.js` have been processed.

 ## Get a WPT key

 This is how you get a regular key: